getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 The static loading semantics of the `import` statement mean that a `"foo"` and `"bar"` which mutually depend on each other via `import` will ensure that both are loaded, parsed, and compiled before either of them runs.
 So their circular dependency is statically resolved and this works as you'd expect.

-### Module Loader
+### Module Loading

-We asserted at the beginning of this "Modules" section that the `import` statement uses a separate mechanism, provided by the hosting environment (browser, Node.js, etc.) to actually resolve the module specifier string into some useful instruction for finding and loading the desired module.
-That process is handled by a *Module Loader*.
+We asserted at the beginning of this "Modules" section that the `import` statement uses a separate mechanism, provided by the hosting environment (browser, Node.js, etc.), to actually resolve the module specifier string into some useful instruction for finding and loading the desired module.
+That mechanism is the system *Module Loader*.

 The default module loader provided by the environment will interpret a module specifier as a URL if in the browser, and (generally) as a local file system path if on a server such as Node.js.
 The default behavior is to assume the loaded file is authored in the ES6 standard module format.

 For the vast majority of users and uses, the default loader will be sufficient.

+The module loader is not specified by ES6.
+It is a separate, parallel standard (http://whatwg.github.io/loader/) controlled by the WHATWG browser standards group.
+At the time of this writing, the following is the expected API design, but of course things are subject to change.

 #### Loading Modules Outside Of Modules